The Persistent Widow

-But the sisters were hesitant and refused her request; however, Rita was not discouraged, convinced that she was called to the contemplative community.
-The sisters even more firmly refused, citing that although Rita had forgiven her husband’s killers, her family had not.
+But the sisters at St. Mary Magdalene Monastery were hesitant and refused her request.
+However, Rita was not discouraged, convinced that she was called to the contemplative community.
+She returned and asked for entry again, but the sisters even more firmly refused, citing that although Rita had forgiven her husband’s killers, her family had not.
 There were members of the rival family in the convent; her presence would be detrimental to community harmony.
-And so, inspired by her three patron saints (Augustine, Nicholas of Tolentino and John the Baptist), Rita set out to make peace between the families.
+And so, inspired by her three patron saints (St. Augustine of Hippo, St. Nicholas of Tolentine and John the Baptist), Rita set out to make peace between the families.
 She went to her husband’s family and exhorted them to put aside their hostility and stubbornness.
 They were convinced by her courage and agreed.
 The rival family, astounded by this overture of peace, also agreed.
 The two families exchanged a peace embrace and signed a written agreement, putting the vendetta to rest forever.
 A fresco depicting the scene of the peace embrace was placed on a wall of the Church of Saint Francis in Cascia, an enduring reminder of the power of good over evil and a testament to the widow whose forgiving spirit achieved the impossible.

 Toward the end of her life, Rita progressively weakened physically.
-Several months before her death, she was visited by a relative from Roccaporena who asked if she could do something for her.
+Several months before her death, she was visited by a relative from Roccaporena who asked if there was anything she could do for the ailing woman.
 Rita at first declined, but then made a simple request to have a rose from the garden of her family home brought to her.
-However, it was January, the dead of winter in the hills of Umbria.
-But upon her return home, the relative passed Rita’s family garden and found to her astonishment a single fresh rose in the snow-covered garden on an otherwise barren bush.
-She immediately returned to the convent where she presented it to Rita who accepted it with quiet and grateful assurance.
+It was January, the dead of winter in the hills of Umbria, but upon her return home the relative passed Rita’s family garden and found to her astonishment a single fresh rose in the snow-covered garden on an otherwise barren bush.
+She immediately returned to the convent where she presented the miraculous rose to Rita who accepted it with quiet and grateful assurance.
 For the four decades she had spent in Casica’s convent she had prayed especially for her husband Paolo, who had died so violently, and for her two sons, who had died so young.
 The dark, cold earth of Roccaporena, which held their mortal remains, had now produced a beautiful sign of spring and beauty out of season.
 So, Rita believed, had God brought forth, through her prayers, their eternal life despite tragedy and violence.
 She now knew that she would soon be one with them again.

 Read the complete story, The Precious Pearl, as written by Fr.
-Michael DiGregorio by purchasing your copy through the Gift Shop: 215-546-8333
+Michael DiGregorio by purchasing your copy through the Gift Shop.